-The Corporation received \$90,000,000 on March 30, 2023 from Ministry of Public Safety and Solicitor General (the "Ministry") to support its obligation to transition to the NG911 network in compliance with the Canadian Radio-television and Telecommunications Commission mandate set for March 4, 2025.
+The Corporation received \$90,000,000 on March 30, 2023, from Ministry of Public Safety and Solicitor General (the "Ministry") to support its obligation to transition to the NG911 network in compliance with the Canadian Radio-television and Telecommunications Commission mandate set for March 31, 2027.
+To implement NG911, Public Safety Answering Points ("PSAPs") must upgrade their equipment to be compatible with the NG911 networks and to receive IP-based 911 communications.

-12. Deferred contributions - NG911 (continued):
+11. Deferred contributions - NG911 (continued):